libxsmm/libxsmm/documentation/cp2k.md

 * **SYM**: set `SYM=1` to include debug symbols into the executable e.g., helpful for performance profiling.
 * **DBG**: set `DBG=1` to include debug symbols, and to generate non-optimized code.

-Please note that the arch-files for the versions "popt", "sopt", and "ssmp" are provided for convenience and are actually based on the "psmp"-configuration by using even more of the above key-value pairs (`OMP`, `ACC`, etc.).
+Please note that the arch-files for the versions "popt", "sopt", and "ssmp" are provided for convenience and are actually based on the "x"-configuration (Linux-x86-64-intel.x) by using even more of the above key-value pairs (`OMP`, `ACC`, etc.).

 ## Running the Application
 Running the application may go beyond a single node, however for the purpose of an example the command line shown below is limited to a single node.
 Running an MPI/OpenMP-hybrid application, a number of processes (MPI ranks) which is half the number of cores might be a good starting point (below command could be for an HT-enabled dual-socket system with 16 cores per processor and 64 hardware threads).